 The financial statements of Covestro AG were prepared according to the requirements of the German Commercial Code (HGB) and German Stock Corporation Act (AktG).
 The consolidated financial statements of the Covestro Group were prepared according to the German Commercial Code and the International Financial Reporting Standards (IFRSs) as adopted by the European Union (EU).
 The combined management report including the Group's nonfinancial statement was prepared according to the German Commercial Code.
-The auditor, KPMG AG Wirtschaftsprüfungs-gesellschaft, Düsseldorf, audited the financial statements of Covestro AG, the consolidated financial statement.
+The auditor, KPMG AG Wirtschaftsprüfungsgesellschaft, Düsseldorf, audited the financial statements of Covestro AG, the consolidated financial statements of the Covestro Group, and the combined management report including the Group's nonfinancial statement.
 The conduct and results of the audit are explained in the auditor's reports.
 According to the auditor's results, Covestro has complied with the German Commercial Code, the German Stock Corporation Act and/or the IFRS regulations as adopted by the EU, and issues unqualified opinions on the financial statements of Covestro AG and the consolidated financial statements of the Covestro Group.
-The financial statements of Covestro AG, the consolidated financial statements of the Covestro Group.
-The financial statements of Covestro AG and the consolidated financial statements of the Covestro Group.
 The financial statements of Covestro AG, the consolidated financial statements of the Covestro Group, the combined management report, and the audit reports were submitted to all members of the Supervisory Board.
 They were discussed in detail by the Audit Committee and at a meeting of the full Supervisory Board.
 The auditor submitted a report on both occasions and was present during the discussions.